1: Introduction

 -

-Creating a Media portfolio, which is a brief how-to chapter informing students about their options in setting up a portfolio website to showcase their best work and to represent their personal brand to the media world;
+Creating a Media Portfolio, which is a brief how-to guiding students in setting up a portfolio website to showcase their best work and to represent their personal brand to the media world; and,

 -